TACTICAL EDGE DOCTRINE

 • Proper timing

-There will always be another move.
+There will always be another trade.
 There will not always be another account.

-• You size the trade so the loss does not matter emotionally
+• You size so the loss does not affect you emotionally

 • No widening stops